slapdau/apple-pascal-time/README.md

 # Apple Pascal Time and OS Global Variables

-This is a wildly anachronistic project gives Apple Pascal running on an Apple II series computer the ability to read a hardware Real Time Clock (RTC) and update the current date as recorded by the Pascal Operating System.
+This is a wildly anachronistic project to give Apple Pascal running on an Apple II series computer the ability to read a hardware Real Time Clock (RTC) and update the current date as recorded by the Pascal Operating System.